impul/AvatarHashView/README.md

 ## Features
 - Create user avatar
-- Stor avatar to UIImage
+- Store avatar to UIImage
 ## Installation
 ### CocoaPods
 <p>To integrate AvatarHashView into your Xcode project using <a href="http://cocoapods.org">CocoaPods</a>, specify it in your <code>Podfile</code>:</p>